JamesLemony/jameslemony.github.io/content/Teaching/Tenses/Past Perfect Tense.md

 Had + I/You/We/They + V3
 Had + He/She/It + V3

-> [!INFO] Past Perfect Tense’i, başlıca olarak, zaman sıralaması yaparken, önce gelen eylemi yazarken kullanırız.
+> [!INFO] Past Perfect Tense’i, başlıca olarak, zaman sıralaması yaparken, kronolojik olarak önce gelen eylemi yazarken kullanırız.
 > My father had left when I came home.
 > As soon as he had won the lottery, he bought a house.
+> After I had tried out the pepper spray in the house, our eyes itched for days.
+> I got pulled over by the police a day after I had gotten my driver's license.
+> It had been three hours when we noticed that my nephew was gone.

 > [!INFO] Eğer iki olay arasında kayda değer bir zaman farkı yoksa, iki tarafta da Simple Past Tense kullanabiliriz.
 > As soon as I saw him, I said hi.
+> She looked at me when he passed me with her car.
+> They liked the idea when they heard about it.
+> Mahmut called me as soon as he got lost.
+> The lights stayed on a second after the electricity went out.

 > [!NOTE] Past Perfect Tense, tek başına, mişli geçmiş zamanda kurduğumuz cümleleri anlatmak için de kullanabilir.
 >